fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 Worse yet, there's no way *out* of this area without using *M6:PHDO* because of all the one-way doors.

-To close out this section, I'll just remind you that the fight with the Berzerkers is worth somewhere around 60k XP every time you fight it.
-Now that you have *S5:MIBL* it's by far the easiest and most rewarding place to grind; you can *C6:APAR* in (+5N +11E +2U), fight off the Berzerkers, clear out a few more random encounters for more loot and XP, *C6:APAR* out, sell off gear and level up, and do it all over again.
+To close out this section, I'll just remind you that the fight with the Berserkers is worth somewhere around 60k XP every time you fight it.
+Now that you have *S5:MIBL* it's by far the easiest and most rewarding place to grind; you can *C6:APAR* in (+5N +11E +2U), fight off the Berserkers, clear out a few more random encounters for more loot and XP, *C6:APAR* out, sell off gear and level up, and do it all over again.
 If you've just changed caster classes this will net you at least the first seven or eight character levels very quickly, and if you're trying to push for Archmages (as I recommend you do before heading to Mangar's Tower) this is a good place to do it.

 #### Kylearan's Tower